Superman (Kingdom Come): Kingdom Come

 Ten years prior to the start of the events of Kingdom Come, the Joker floods the offices of the Daily Planet with his trademark toxin, killing all the staff except for Lois Lane, who finds a gas mask.
 Lois tries to attack the Joker, who fractures her skull in retaliation.
 Superman returns as Lois succumbs to her injuries and dies.
 As the Joker arrives for his trial, he is killed by a new superhero named Magog.
 In an instance of jury nullification, Magog is acquitted for his act.
 Superman is appalled by the public embracing a killer as a hero.
-Already disheartened at the death of Lois Lane, Kal-El abandons his life as Superman and retreats to his Fortress of Solitude, where he spends the next decade.
-During Superman's absence a team of new heroes, led by Magog, attempts to capture the Parasite, which results in the irradiation of the entire state of Kansas and much of the surrounding area when the Parasite kills Captain Atom.
+Already disheartened at the death of Lois, Kal-El abandons his life as Superman and spends the next decade in the Fortress of Solitude.
+In his absence a team of new heroes, led by Magog, attempts to capture the Parasite, which results in the irradiation of the entire state of Kansas when the Parasite kills Captain Atom.

 Coaxed back into action by Wonder Woman, Superman decides to return to Metropolis and re-form the Justice League.
-He manages to collect former heroes (including Green Lantern, the Flash, Hawkman, and Dick Grayson, now known as Red Robin, among others) and some of the newer heroes who had risen during his absence.
-Superman's Justice League constructs a prison and gathers up new violent heroes who followed in the example of Magog.
+He manages to collect former heroes (including Green Lantern, the Flash, Hawkman and Dick Grayson, now known as Red Robin, among others) and some of the newer heroes who had risen during his absence.
+The Justice League constructs a prison and gathers up new violent heroes who followed in the example of Magog.
 A battle soon breaks out between the imprisoned heroes, the Justice League, a third group of heroes led by Batman, and Lex Luthor's Mankind Liberation Front—which includes a mind-controlled Captain Marvel.

 As conditions worsen, the United Nations Secretary General Wyrmwood authorizes the deployment of three tactical nuclear warheads, hardened against certain metahuman powers.
 The battling heroes manage to stop two of the bombers, but the third drops its warhead.
 Superman attempts to stop the bomb, but Captain Marvel frees himself from Luthor's control and sacrifices himself in Superman's place.
 The bomb goes off, killing many superhumans.
 In the aftermath of the battle, Superman helps fix the damage done to Kansas and resumes his identity as Clark Kent.
 He begins a romantic relationship with Wonder Woman.
 At the end of Kingdom Come, the two are expecting a child.